About Saudi Arabia

 In the early 18th century, a Muslim scholar and reformer named Shaikh Muhammad bin Abdul Wahhab began advocating a return to the original form of Islam.
 Abdul Wahhab was initially persecuted by local religious scholars and leaders who viewed his teachings as a threat to their power bases.
 He sought protection in the town of Diriyah, which was ruled by Muhammad bin Saud.

 Muhammad bin Abdul Wahhab and Muhammad bin Saud formed an agreement to dedicate themselves to restoring the pure teachings of Islam to the Muslim community.
-In that spirit, bin Saud established the First Saudi State, which prospered under the spiritual guidance of bin Abdul Wahhab, known simply as the Shaikh.
+In that spirit, bin Saud established the First Saudi State in 1727, which prospered under the spiritual guidance of bin Abdul Wahhab, known simply as the Shaikh.

 By 1788, the Saudi State ruled over the entire central plateau known as the Najd.
 By the early 19th century, its rule extended to most of the Arabian Peninsula, including Makkah and Madinah.